alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-The figures below show the (normalized) size of the largest connected component (LCC) as a function of the number of removed nodes.
-I have used the LLC size to measure the effect of the dismantling, but other metrics could also be used, such as the efficiency of the network.
-In each figure, the pale pink color represents the dismantling using the degree centrality and the pale blue color represents the dismantling using the _Generalized network dismantling_ method.
+The following figures show the (normalized) size of the largest connected component (LCC) as a function of the number of removed nodes.
+The LLC size serves as a measure to quantify the effect of the dismantling, but other metrics could also be used (e.g, the network efficiency).
+In each figure, pale pink represents the dismantling using the degree centrality and pale blue represents the dismantling using the GND method.
+As a side note, the GND method uses a cascading approach for dismantling, that is, for each new removed vertex, the method recalculates the next vertex to be removed.
+Therefore, the baseline approach of removing the highest degree vertices were also applied using the same approach.
+For a better description between the cascading or simultaneos attack, see [here](https://ok.com). are in general more effective because measurements are updated after each deletion.

 <br>